Start accessing an important source of funding

 The National Lottery

-Twenty-five percent of the National Lottery's total ticket sales, or £1.9 billion, went to good causes in the year ending 31 March 2016, making it a major source of grant funding in the U.K. Since 1994, the National Lottery has raised more than £36 billion, funding more than 500,000 projects working with arts, heritage, sports, community, volunteering, health, education and the environment.
+The National Lottery is a major source of grant funding in the U.K. Since 1994, the National Lottery has raised more than £36 billion, funding more than 500,000 projects working with arts, heritage, sports, community, volunteering, health, education and the environment.

 Funds are distributed through various agencies, such as the Arts Council or the Big Lottery Fund.
 The latter offers grants ranging in size (£300 to more than £500,000) to community and voluntary organizations.

 How can a charity secure trust or foundation funding?

 A general rule is that a smaller number of well-researched and tailored applications will be more successful than a blanket approach of sending out a generic letter to a larger number of trusts or foundations.

 Your main objective in any application is to show how your project can help the funder achieve their purpose.
 Research, selection of the appropriate funding opportunity and a clear project outline aralso vital when making an application to a trust or foundation.

 This article draws on the expertise of Alison Allington from CCWorks, a U.K.-based community investment consultancy that specializes in helping organizations invest in community initiatives.

 Association of Charitable Foundations: Giving trends: Top 300 foundations grant-makers 2015 report (2015)

 Knowhow Nonprofit: Trusts and foundations